Sanjiv Chaturvedi: Zero appraisal

 Chaturvedi received a zero grading in his annual performance report (APAR) for the 2015-16 fiscal year (the year he received the Ramon Magsaysay Award) from Nadda and his subordinates.
 His previous appraisals had been outstanding, and in 2014 the health secretary rated his performance as exemplary.
 The central government had deprived him of work after his petition was accepted by the Supreme Court in September 2016.
 A March 2017 Intelligence Bureau report called Chaturvedi a "diligent officer".
 Within four months of Chaturvedi's zero rating, Uttarakhand's BJP government rated him outstanding for the 2016-17 fiscal year.
 When Chaturvedi appealed his zero rating to the Uttarakhand High Court in June 2017, the court (led by Chief Justice K. M. Joseph) sent the case to a tribunal.
 The court's order was criticized by the legal fraternity, since it had previously heard service-related cases.
 The Nainital Central Administrative Tribunal rejected the Cabinet Secretary's request to remove his name from the case related to Chaturvedi's zero appraisal.

 The Uttarakhand High Court called the central government's attitude towards Chaturvedi "vindictive" in August 2018, and imposed ₹25,000 in court costs.
 In February 2019, the Supreme Court of India upheld the Uttarakhand High Court's judgment and fined AIIMS ₹25,000.

+In May, 2025, Central Administrative Tribunal, Nainital Circuit Bench, issued contempt notices to Cabinet Secretary T V Somanathan, along with Union Health Secretary and Secretary of Central Vigilance Commission (CVC) on application moved by Chaturvedi in his Zero Appraisal case, on account of their failure to provide him certain documents regarding closure of anti-corruption investigations initiated by him as CVO, AIIMS.

+In August, 2025, Cabinet Secretary along with Health Secretary, move a Petition before Nainital High Court for stay of contempt proceedings initiated by Central Administrative Tribunal (CAT) on Application of Chaturvedi.

+In September, 2025, Chaturvedi filed a perjury petition against cabinet Secretary alleging, filing of false affidavit by him in Nainital High Court and also sought permission of Court to initiate defamation proceedings against Cabinet Secretary for using disparaging remarks against him in affidavit filed before High Court.